oracle-livelabs/goldengate/ggs-bidirectional-replication/two-way/two-way.md

     ![Managed options page](./images/01-08-crit-deploy-health.png " ")

-6. On the Parameter File page, in the text area, add a new line under EXTTRAIL E2, and then add the following:
+6. On the Parameter File page, in the text area, add the following:

     ```
     <copy>-- Table list for capture